JakeHerrendeen/MAGD-Assignments-/README.md

-## MAGD 150 Assignments
+# MAGD 150 Assignments

-This is a repository example for MAGD 150
+This is a repository example for MAGD 150.
+The links listed below are example of projects that I have completed at the University of Wisconsin- Whitewater.
+These Projects were Completed in MAGD 150.
+## Project One
+[Project ONE] (